dahliasan/gpt3-summariser-extension/README.md

-# AI powered summariser
+# AI powered summariser chrome extension

 ### Welcome 👋

 This is my project for [buildspace's nights and weekend's season 2](https://buildspace.so/nights-and-weekends) cohort.

-This is a chrome extension that automatically generate summaries of long or complex emails, allowing you to quickly understand the main points without having to read the entire message.
+This is a chrome extension that automatically generate summaries of text, allowing you to quickly understand the main points without having to read the entire message.

 It is powered by OpenAI's GPT3.